Scotto876/cd0428-landing-page/README.md

 # Landing Page Project

+## Overview

+This project involves converting a static landing page into an interactive one by modifying the HTML, CSS, and JavaScript files.
+The goal is to enhance the user experience by updating the content and providing smooth scrolling functionality using the DOM and javascript.

+## Getting Started

+To begin working on the project, follow these steps:

+1. Clone the project repository to your local machine or code using workspace.

+2. open `js/app.js` and start building out the app's functionality

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+1. Build the navbar by iterating through each section.

+2. Using Eventlistener AND smooth scrolling to sections when clicked.

+3. Add and highlight active state when clicked.